Where is the Air Academy?

 The camps are divided by age, not experience.
 You sign up for the correct camp session for the age you will be at the time of the camp.
-If you are within four weeks of the age for the next camp level, you may apply for that camp.
+If you are within two to three months of the age for the next camp level, you may apply for that camp.

 Tell me about the food.

 The Air Academy takes great pride in providing an outstanding food service.
 The Air Academy Lodge has a commercial kitchen and Certified Food Service Staff and Cooks who prepare home-style meals during your stay.
 You eat family-style in the dining area of the Great Room in the Lodge.

 I have a special diet/food allergies/am a vegetarian.